-What is Dental Filling?
+What is Dental Filling or Teeth Fillings?

-Dental Filling is a treatment modality to restore missing tooth structure which could have been a result of decay or trauma.
+Dental Filling (Teeth Filling) is a treatment modality to restore missing tooth structure which could have been a result of decay or trauma.
 Decay makes tooth hollow.
 Dental Filling helps to fill this gap and protect it from further decay.
 A filling is also used to repair broken or cracked tooth and the teeth which wear off due to dental habits like teeth grinding, nail biting etc.

 Talk to a Dentist